The Impact of Positional Encoding on Length Generalization in Transformers: Acknowledgements

 \section{Acknowledgements}

-The Mila-IBM grant program provided the funding for this project.
+We are grateful to our anonymous reviewers, Nicolas Chapados, and Omer Levy for their invaluable suggestions and discussions The Mila-IBM grant program provided the funding for this project.
 SR acknowledges the support provided by the NSERC Discovery Grant program and the Facebook CIFAR AI Chair program.
-This research was enabled in part by compute resources provided by Mila and the Digital Research Alliance of Canada.
+This research was enabled in part by compute resources provided by Mila, the Digital Research Alliance of Canada and ServiceNow.

 \thefigure{\thesection.\arabic{figure}}